YUCHENYUXI/For_Study_The_Beginning/README.txt

 This is a demo for both study and store codes.
-New here, please take care of me.
+New here, please take care.
 Sorry for poor English.
-nobug